ash0080/L2TP-VPN-installation-script-for-CentOS-7/README.md

-L2TP-VPN-installation-script-for-CentOS-7
+Deploy L2TP VPN in Azure CentOS 7 VM
 =========================================

-Test in Azure VM

 How to use: